 - 1. Competition with two rounds and winning round - 1.1.
 In this Competition the best 16 Athletes of the first round qualify for the second round, in which they start in reverse order of the results (Penalties and time) of the first round. - 1.2.
 The best eight Athletes according to the total Penalties and time of both rounds or of the second round only, participate in the winning round. - 1.3.
 The course of the second round may be different from that of the first round. - 1.4.
-The course of the winning round must be a shortened course over obstacles of the first and/or second round. - 1.5.
+The course of the winning round must be a shortened course over obstacles of the first and/or second round, two new obstacles may be added. - 1.5.
 The starting order in the winning round is in reverse order of total Penalties and time over both rounds or of the second round only, according to the conditions of the Schedule. - 1.6.
 In the winning round all Athletes start with zero Penalties. - 1.7.
 All three rounds are judged under Table A against the clock.
 For exceeding the time allowed in the winning round Athletes are penalised with one Penalty point for every second commenced. - 1.8.
 This Competition may not be used for the Grand Prix or for the Competition with the highest prize money. - 1.9.
 If an Athlete qualified for the winning round does not start in this round, they will not be replaced. - 1.10.
 Refer to JRs Art.
 247.1 and 247.2 for details on classification of Athletes who withdraw from the winning round or who are eliminated or who retire in the winning round. - 2.
 Competition with one round and winning round (winning round: Athletes start with zero Penalties) - 2.1.
 In this Competition at least 25% and a minimum of ten Athletes of the first round qualify for the winning round, in which they start in reverse order of the results (Penalties and time) of the first round.
 The following Athletes qualify for the winning round according to the conditions of the Schedule: - (i) at least 25% or a set number of Athletes, in any case a minimum of ten Athletes, qualify for the winning round based on their Penalties and time in the first round; or, - (ii) at least 25% or a set number of Athletes, in any case a minimum of ten Athletes, qualify for the winning round, based on their penalties and time in the first round, and in any case all Athletes without penalties in the first round, qualify for the winning round. - The exact percentage or number of Athletes to return for the winning round must be indicated in the Schedule. - 2.2.
 In the winning round all Athletes start with zero Penalties - 2.3.
 Both rounds are judged under Table A against the clock.
 For exceeding the time allowed in the winning round Athletes are penalised with one Penalty point for every second commenced. - 2.4.
-This Competition may not be used for the Grand Prix or for the Competition with the highest prize money. - 2.5.
-If an Athlete qualified for the winning round does not start in this round, they will not be replaced. - 2.6 Refer to JRs Art.
+The course of the winning round must be a shortened course over obstacles of the first round, two new obstacles may be added. - 2.5.
+This Competition may not be used for the Grand Prix or for the Competition with the highest prize money. - 2.6.
+If an Athlete qualified for the winning round does not start in this round, they will not be replaced. - 2.7 Refer to JRs Art.
 247.1 and 247.2 for details on classification of Athletes who withdraw from the winning round or who are eliminated or who retire in the winning round.